 The simple prayer from a child’s lips, as seen in this Caldecott Award winning book from 1945, may just be the start of a way back to a culture that the Founding Fathers intended.

-On this National Day of Prayer, let’s pray, each in his own way, that it is a new beginning towards reconnecting to a past that entrusted itself, and its future, to the Almighty.
+On a National Day of Prayer, let us pray, each in his own way, that it is a new beginning towards reconnecting to a past that entrusted itself, and its future and fate to the Almighty.

 You might also be interested in...